GodstimeNwabue/team2/README.md

 ## Conclusion

 QTech - A Bridge to Mastery is the result of our team's dedication, creativity, and collaborative spirit.
 We hope this README file provides you with valuable insights into our project's journey.
 Thank you for taking the time to learn about QTech, and we look forward to your engagement with our quiz app and collaboration!

+We also accept feedback and criticism.
+Check out the project live link [here](https://team2-theta.vercel.app/).